Matching Your Shirt and Tie – 3 Easy Combinations

 - Match a detail in the tie with the dominant color of the shirt.
 Determine the dominant color in your shirt and look for a tie with some of that color within the pattern.
 For example, white and blue, finely checkered shirt (that looks predominantly blue) would pair nicely with a brown (or any other base color) tie with bold blue stripes.

-Matching in the Context of Suits
+Matching Your Shirt and Tie in the Context of Suits

 For those of you stylish gents who are already thinking about adding a pinstripe, windowpane or other patterned suit to the mix, here’s a simple tip: